Jean2208/MyWebsite/_posts/2024-18-05-iclean-htb.md

 In our case, the root.txt file could be considered the attachment.

-Our command so far is looking like this:
+Our command so far looks like this:

 <div class="article-code">
 {% highlight sh %}